popeindustries/lit-html-server/README.md

 # lit-html-server

-Render [**lit-html**](https://polymer.github.io/lit-html/) templates on the server as Node.js streams.
+Render [**lit-html**](https://polymer.github.io/lit-html/) templates on the server as strings or streams (and in the browser too!).
 Supports all **lit-html** types, special attribute expressions, and many of the standard directives.

 > Although based on **lit-html** semantics, **lit-html-server** is a great general purpose HTML template streaming library.
-Tagged template literals are a native JavaScript feature, and the HTML rendered is 100% standard markup, with no special syntax or client-side runtime required!
+Tagged template literals are a native JavaScript feature, and the HTML rendered is 100% standard markup, with no special syntax or runtime required!

 ## Usage